rogerneb/simpleweather/README.md

 # simpleweather
-A simple web application to see the weather forecast.
+A simple web application for 5 days weather forecast.
 It works with the Accuweather API and is targeted for viewing on mobile devices.
+Please read "how_to.txt" for more information.
 See it in action in: https://molokoserver.com/manweather/